Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 ```bash
 $ curl -X POST http://127.0.0.1:5000 -H "Content-Type: application/x-www-form-urlencoded" -d "pin=' OR 1=1--"
 ```
-But we're still only getting a `foo` response from the server...
+But we're still only getting a `foo` response from the server (check the last line of the screenshot)...
 - <img width="604" height="151" alt="Screenshot from 2026-01-23 15-22-58" src="https://github.com/user-attachments/assets/771836c2-7892-4d13-8653-4624103c7e12" />

 ----